SmailLog-k/alephone-vita/README.md

 Sounds
 ```

-Depending on the scenario, additional files may be needed.
+Depending on the scenario, additional files may be required.

-Users should provide game data from a legally obtained copy or from a legal
-Aleph One scenario distribution.
-The engine repository may contain Vita-side
+Users should provide game data from a legally obtained copy or from a legal Aleph One scenario distribution.

-compatibility fixes required to make that original data playable on PS Vita, but
+The repository may include PlayStation Vita compatibility fixes required to make the original game data run correctly on the console.
+Commercial game assets are not included in this repository.
-it should not contain commercial scenario resources.

-The intended release model is not "replace files manually to switch games".
-Instead, install separate VPKs and keep each game's data under its own
+The intended release model is a single engine codebase with separate VPK packages for each game.
+Each game's data should be stored in its own `ux0:data/AlephOne/<Game>/` directory.
-`ux0:data/AlephOne/<Game>/` directory.

-Porting policy: fix problems in the Vita engine first whenever possible.
-Keep
-scenario-specific handling in the engine/profile layer only when the behavior is
-actually tied to a specific Marathon scenario.
-Do not patch game data unless the
-problem is proven to be a resource/scenario issue.

 ## Vita build quick start